kubestellar/kubestellar/QUICKSTART.md

 nginx-deployment   3/3     3            3           8m37s
 ```

-Lastly, let's check that workload is working in both clusters:
+Lastly, let's check that the workload is working in both clusters:

 For `florin`: